The Causal interface

 If a variable has category items, click the arrow to expand the row into its constituent category item rows.

 The first column identifies the row.
-It includes some easily accessible variable settings — categories, data, format.
-Right-click on the variable name to access the remaining variable settings.
+It includes some easily accessible variable settings — categories, data, more.
+Right-click on the variable name to access all remaining variable settings.

-The second column summarises the row's value.
+The second column summarises the variable's Formula.
 If a variable doesn't change over time, the column shows its value.
 If a variable changes over time, the column shows a sparkline.

 The Data Tables section down the bottom of the spreadsheet is where any Categories and Data Sources linked to variables in the model will show.
 Each Category and Data Source shows up as its own 'tab' that you can click into.
 You can also dynamically filter & sort the tables.